maproulette/maproulette-java-client/docs/using.md

 The API as mentioned previously focuses exclusively on building projects, challenges and tasks.
 So any MapRoulette API's that are using for retrieving data from MapRoulette are not included, although can be in the future.

+In the documentation below I will use 3 constant variables:
+- PROJECT_ID - which will be referenced any time I need to define a project identifier, usually this would be for the parent of a challenge.
+- CHALLENGE_ID - the same as above except obviously for the challenge identifier and will usually be used for the parent of a task.
+- TASK_ID - Used whenever I need to define a task identifier.

 #### API Objects
 The API objects map to the MapRoulette objects Project, Challenge and Tasks which together create a hierarchy of objects in that order in MapRoulette.
 The objects can be created through their constructors, however the recommended way of creating the objects is through the builder factory which is the method that will be shown in the examples.